International Women's Day Celebration - Break the Bias

 The socio-cultural prejudices for females have led to the underrepresentation of women and gender biases across institutions of science, media, politics, sports, businesses, medicine, law, etc. Those who fight these norms and reach such positions of power face biases that are often implicit in nature — molded by our culture, upbringing, and personal experiences.
 A simple example of this bias is when a person refers to an individual by their occupation, such as “doctor” or “engineer,” and they are male.
 Males, too, are subject to such bias; for example, teachers, especially those who teach younger-aged children, are often assumed to be women.
 This makes it challenging for men to enter the field of early childhood learning.
 These notions — however antiquated — are difficult to dispel and can carry over into the workplace.

-Though gender biases exist in every domain of society, however talking about gender discrimination at the workplace in India.
-Some examples of how gender bias occurs at the workplace are as follows:
+Though gender biases exist in every domain of society, however talking about gender discrimination in the workplace in India.
+Some examples of how gender bias occurs in the workplace are as follows:

 • Biased recruiting strategies and job descriptions by hiring officials